- CLASS: Amphibia (Amphibians)

 At the San Diego Zoo and San Diego Zoo Safari Park, poison frogs are fed pinhead crickets, fruit flies, and young springtails.

-Most frog species are nocturnal, but poison frogs are active during the day, when their jewel-colored bodies can best be seen and avoided.
+Most frogs are nocturnal, but poison frogs are active during the day, when their jewel-colored bodies can best be seen and avoided.
 The frogs are very social and often stay in pairs or small groups.
 Males wrestle over territories, females tussle over the best egg-laying sites, and courting pairs nudge and caress one another with their chins and forearms.
 Things are seldom dull in the poison frog world!

 Breeding time begins with poison frogs wrestling with one another, often flipping over an opponent.
 The winner may secure a territory or a mate, and the females are the most competitive.
 Courtship, which begins with the male calling and the couple chasing, hopping on, and stroking each other, can last for hours.